 To download and read the full Strategic Coaching Plan (including the Athlete Pathway and Coach Development Framework) please click here

 Take a look at the coaching modules we have on offer throughout New Zealand as part of our National Coach Development Framework here.

-Coaches on the Framework are required to sign the Coaches Code of Ethics at the completion of the modules.
+Coaches are required to sign the Squash NZ Coaches Code of Ethics (PDF) at the completion of each module.

-The full code of ethics form (PDF) is available here , Squash NZ reserve the right to remove any qualifications gained on the framework should these standards be proven to have been broken.
+Squash New Zealand reserves the right to remove any qualifications gained on the framework should these standards be proven to have been broken.

-The existing Squash Leaders, Level 1, and Level 2 courses will still be recognised qualifications in New Zealand for a minimum of 10 years.
-The recognition of prior learning in other environments will also be taken into account.
+The pre-existing Squash Leaders, Level 1 and Level 2 qualifications will be recognised in New Zealand until 31/12/2019.
+The recognition of prior learning in other sporting environments will also be taken into account.
+Some examples include:

 Coaches can apply for recognition of prior learning to Squash New Zealand if they believe their development and experiences meet the requirements in one or more of the learning modules.

 You should take the learning modules that are relevant to the communities (age and stage) of players you wish to work with.
 You should also pick the extension modules that will provide you with the specialist knowledge and skills you want to develop.